Chicken Cacciatore with Mozzarella

 Skinny chicken cacciatore

 Chicken cacciatore, a classic Tuscan dish also known as Hunter’s stew, gets a quick remake and is on the table in less than 30 minutes.
-Traditionally made using pigeon, guinea fowl, rabbit or chicken, all depending on the catch of the day.
-Slow cooked in a heavy cauldron, hung over a smouldering fire required time and patience before this flavourful hot pot was ready for eating.
-For tonight’s supper, we’re tucking into this Skinny chicken cacciatore.
-It’s loosely put together around the original version but with added vegetables and grilled pools of melting mozzarella to finish.
+Traditionally made using pigeon, rabbit or chicken, depending on the catch of the day.
+Slow cooked in a heavy cauldron and hung over a smouldering fire, required time and patience before this flavourful stew was rendered tender and ready to eat.
+For tonight’s supper, we’re opting for a short cut, chicken cacciatore.
+It’s loosely put together, based on the original version but with added vegetables and melting mozzarella to finish.

 Skinny chicken cacciatore

-Then we have serving options…..
-You know I’m going to say bread, right?
-Yes, I found a crusty ciabatta to be most useful to mop up all the rich tomato sauce.
+The obvious side is of course, a good crusty bread, right?
+Ciabatta is most useful to mop up the rich tomato sauce.
 Bread is helpful that way.
 Alternatively, serve with cheesy polenta or buttery mashed potato.
-For anyone Banting, roast butternut or sweet potatoes will be very obliging sides.
-So there you go.
+For anyone Banting, roast butternut or sweet potatoes are good too.
 A quick one pan supper that’s pocket friendly and comforting.
 I’m sure it’ll be a recipe you’ll want to come back to time and again.
 If chicken is your go to choice for quick and easy dinners, then I’m sure you’ll also love my Chicken and creamy leek casserole.
-It’s perfect for relaxed family suppers and makes a sumptuous feast when you need to feed the crowds.
+It’s perfect for relaxed family suppers and a great crowd pleaser.

 Skinny chicken cacciatore